 The projects were selected through a competitive review process and represent those best positioned to meet the goals of CPO’s Extreme Heat Risk Team—one of four initial climate risk areas that CPO is targeting through its Climate Risk Areas Initiative launched last summer.
 Through the Extreme Heat Risk Team, CPO is empowering communities to monitor, understand, and respond to their own local heat exposures.

-Learn more about the four new projects.
+Learn more about the five new projects.

 Read the announcement